Faliush/ContactManager/README.md

 ## Project Architecture
 Project has three services, Client was created on ***Blazor***, Auth Server by using ***IdentityServer4*** and Api on ***ASP.NET Core APIs***

-Api was created by using Clean Architecture and has:
+Api was created by using Vertical Slice Architecture and has:
 + Api layer
   - [x] Authorization
-  - [x] Mediator
+  - [x] CQRS
   - [x] Minimal Api
   - [x] Definitions
 + Core layer